-Physical Education 2
+Physical Education Units

-Health Education 21 2 Frees
+Physical Education .
+2

-English 6 done

-Psychology 30
+AJUSTION C

-Foreign Language (not required in commerce, general engineering, or in teacher education in the elementary, junior high and special secondary curricula) Mathematics A and B, 6 units, or high school algebra and geometry Social Sciences Natural Sciences 10 5 Wath B
+in the elementary, junior high and special secondary curricula) Mathematics A and B, 6 units, or high school algebra and geometry Social Sciences 0-10

-Mathematics A and B, 6 units, or high school algebra and geometry 0-65-148

-Social Sciences 12 Geology lake

-Natural Sciences 12 G 6010 44 MIL
+Described and 40

-Electives to make total of 60 units, including lower division preparation for the

-major and minor.
+Electives to make total of 60 units, including lower division preparation for the major and minor.
+14

-EXPLANATION OF LOWER DIVISION REQUIREMENTS
+EXPLANATION OF LOWER DIVISION REQUIREMENTS English

 The English requirement should be satisfied in either the freshman or sophomore year.
 Unless departmental regulations specify other courses, the student should satisfy this requirement by taking English 1 and either English 2 or any optional course approved by the English Department.
 English majors are not required to take English 2.
-The prerequisite for English 1 is a passing mark in the English A qualifying examination or completion of the course in English A. Credit in English A may be used toward graduation but not in satisfaction of the 6-unit lower division requirement in English.
+The prerequisite for English 1 is a passing mark in the English A qualifying examination or completion of the course in English A. Credit in English A may be used toward graduation but not in satisfaction of the 6-unit lower division requirement in